 Potassium Ferric Oxalate crystals is a light green colour complex compound prepared from ferric sulphate and barium oxalate in the presence of oxalic acid.
 This preparation of potassium ferric oxalate is an example of an Oxidation-Reduction reaction.

 To prepare the pure samples of crystals of Potassium Ferric Oxalate from oxalic acid dihydrate, potassium monohydrate and ferric chloride.

-Potassium ferric oxalate is prepared when freshly prepared ferric hydroxide is dissolved in a solution of oxalic acid, yellow precipitate of ferrous oxalate will be formed.
-It is further treated with potassium oxalate monohydrate, a green precipitate of Potassium Ferric Oxalate is formed.
+Potassium ferric oxalate is prepared when freshly prepared ferric hydroxide is dissolved in a solution of oxalic acid, a yellow precipitate of ferrous oxalate will be formed.
+It is further treated with potassium oxalate monohydrate, and a green precipitate of Potassium Ferric Oxalate is formed.
 Potassium ferric oxalate is a complex compound with the formula K3[Fe(C2O4)3].3H2O.

 The chemical reactions are given below.

 Oxalic acid is added in excess so that ferric hydroxide dissolves and the soluble complex is formed.
 Alcohol is added to the solution to precipitate the complex iron salt as it is less soluble in alcohol than water.

 Other names – Potassium Trioxalatoferrate (III), Potassium ferrioxalate, Potassium iron(3+) oxalate, Potassium tris(oxalato)ferrate(III)